JagratiTalreja01/Cross-Polarization-Fusion/README.md

 # CPF
-CPF: Cross-Polarization Fusion for SAR-Based Flood Mapping is an attention-driven deep learning framework designed to fuse Sentinel-1 VV and VH polarizations for accurate flood segmentation.
+CPF: Cross-Polarization Fusion for SAR-Based Flood Mapping is an attention-driven technique designed to fuse Sentinel-1 VV and VH polarizations for accurate flood segmentation.

 The code is implemented in PyTorch and tested on Ubuntu 20.04.6 (Python 3.10+, PyTorch ≥ 1.11) with NVIDIA RTX A4000 (16GB VRAM).